iraf-community/iraf-community.github.io/external.md

 * [xdimsum](https://github.com/iraf-community/iraf-xdimsum) -
    Deep Infrared Mosaicing Software

-The documentation of many external packages is availale on [Read the Docs](https://iraf.readthedocs.io/en/latest/tasks/extern.html).
+The documentation of many external packages is available on [Read the Docs](https://iraf.readthedocs.io/en/latest/tasks/extern.html).

 Please note that the repositories only contain the source code and often did